AL333Z/fp-lib-design/fp-lib-design.md

 - ~~old~~ stable enough (born in 1998, latest revision in 2015)
 - its apis are a __good testbed for sketching a purely functional wrapper__
 - found pretty much nothing about (no FP-like bindings...)
-- I don't like suffering to much, while working

 ---